-Negative items that could lower your score: Only having one type of credit account like credit cards in your credit history.
+Factors that could lower your score: Only having one type of credit account like credit cards in your credit history

 Your History of Applying for Credit

 The number of credit inquiries appearing on your history makes up about 10% of your credit scores as well.
 Basically, this is tracking whenever your credit reports are pulled.
-That means every time your credit reports are reviewed, like for a new credit card or loan application, it is documented.
-This tells lenders how actively you’re shopping for credit and how frequently.
+That means every time your consumer credit file is reviewed, for a new credit card or loan application, it is documented and this tells lenders how actively you’re shopping for credit and how frequently.

 There are two general categories of inquiries that can appear on your profile — hard inquiries and soft inquiries.

 Hard inquiries appear when you apply for some form of credit from a lender.
 This can include a car loan, student loan, mortgage, new credit card (whether applying online, from a “pre-approved” mail offer, or retailer at the register) and more.
 The best way to think of this is when you purposefully choose to have your credit reviewed in order to get a new line of credit.
-These inquiries stay on your credit reports for 2 years and can be seen by lenders or anyone who pulls your reports.
+These inquiries stay on your credit reports for 2 years but only have a negative impact for the first year, and can be seen by lenders or anyone who pulls your reports.